Impetus-Global-Research/Machine-Learning---Intermediate/chapter1.md

 key: 5f35a791ae
 ```

-Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Have a look at the plot of industries, that showed up in the viewer to the right.
+Which industry has the lowest scoring applicant?

 `@instructions`
-- Adventure
+- Construction
-- Action
+- Film Production
-- Animation
+- Information Technology
-- Comedy
+- Government

 `@hint`
-Have a look at the plot.
-Which color does the point with the lowest rating have?
+Have a look at the plot, which color does the point with the lowest rating have?

 `@pre_exercise_code`
 ```{r}